 This international film festival aims to showcase the stories of activists and survivors from across the globe.

-This year's London arm of the festival runs from March 13 to 22 at cinemas including the Curzon Soho, Curzon Mayfair, ICA and Ritzy Brixton.
-It will open with Kim Longinotto's Salma and feature the Oscar-nominated films War Witch and The Gatekeepers.
+This year's London arm of the festival runs from March 18 to 28 at cinemas including the Curzon Soho, Curzon Mayfair, Barbican and Ritzy Brixton.
+It will open with Dangerous Acts Starring the Unstable Elements Of Belarus and close with Return To Homs.

 View previous years coverage of the Human Rights Watch Film Festival festival:

 Documentary showing how Hamid and Tarek leave their lives as students in Canada and travel to Libya, their homeland, to join the fight to overthrow Muammar Gaddafi.

 An exploration of genocide and attempts to criminalise it internationally.

 After 10 years in Scotland, Sara Ishaq travels back to her childhood home of Yemen and takes her camera along.